sictweb/bti425-2020/notes/security-add-to-app.md

 Here's a preview of the tasks to be done:
 1. Add the token-handling library and professor-provided code
-1. Add services for authentication tasks
+2. Add services for authentication tasks
-1. Integrate the authentication services into the app
+3. Integrate the authentication services into the app
-1. Code and test the login view
+4. Code and test the login view
-1. Add components for viewing employees
+5. Add components for viewing employees

 <br>

 #### Getting started

-Fetch the "assignment6base.zip" from the [code repository](https://github.com/sictweb/bti425/tree/master/Templates_and_solutions).
-It is a sample solution for Assignment 5.
-Reminder, run `npm i` to install the packages it needs to run.

-Before attempting to load the app, edit the URL to your Teams API, in the data manager service class.
-Then, run the app, and it should load and run successfully, and enable you to view the list of teams.
-However, the "create team" may not work completely, because you have protected the `/employees` route at the Teams API (when you added security to that app).
+Fetch the code for the Angular app from the Week 12 folder in the course's code example repo.

 <br>

 ### Add the token-handling library and professor-provided code

-The Teams API web service works with JSON Web Tokens (JWT).
-Add support for JWT to this Angular app:
+Your web API is configured to use with JSON Web Tokens (JWT).
+In a Terminal window, add support for JWT to this Angular app:

 ```
 npm i @auth0/angular-jwt
 ```

-We must edit the app module to complete the JWT integration.
+Then, we must edit the app module to complete the JWT integration.
 Import it:

 ```ts
 import { JwtModule } from "@auth0/angular-jwt";